Online Optimization Algorithms in Repeated Price Competition: Equilibrium Learning and Algorithmic Collusion: Proofs

 Note that Proposition \ref{prop:individually-rational-responses} is applicable because of Lemma \ref{lem:condition-holds-in-gamma-intervals} (below).
 Recall that $\numact$ was the number of elements in the largest action set, so this bound holds for any player.
-Using this upper bound, we can use the random variables $ X_t$ to define
+The bound conditioned on the individual histories also implies that